 Days are longer in the spring, as the Earth’s axis increases its tilt relative to the Sun. ebszabo Climate Fiction (CliFi) is a genre that addresses the ways that climate change is already transforming our world.
 By anticipating and elaborating on what these changes might mean in the not so distant future, writers of CliFi use … Continue reading tilt

 Fiction is a bit like gossip - the best stories are unconstrained by truth. photo:State Library of New South Wales Writing prompt: Create a character whose talk about other people's private lives is loose with the truth - and whose gossip has unintended consequences.

+What happens to you when you see this prompt on your screen?
 Creating a password can be as agonizing and fraught with drama as beginning or ending a relationship.
 How much do you reveal, how much can you hide?
 What secret code will unlock this other's heart?
 Will the secret code elude you in the moments … Continue reading art from shackles

 In 50 words, create a Thanksgiving gathering characterized by cliché.
 Then, using 50 more words, introduce someone whose arrival gives new meaning to "Absence makes the heart grow fonder."
 Some say writers who use cliches betray a lack of original thought - make them wrong.
 Begin here: David Cooper, US Fish and Wildlife Service End here: Jerry … Continue reading holiday cliché